Lawrence leads No. 1 Clemson past Syracuse 41-6

 Lawrence was knocked out of last year's game in the second quarter and the Orange were poised for an upset victory on the road before backup Chase Brice guided the Tigers 94 yards in the waning moments for the winning touchdown in a 27-23 win.

-Lawrence, who threw on the run when he had to, finished 22 of 39 for 395 yards with two interceptions before departing in the fourth.
+Lawrence, who threw on the run when he had to, finished 22 of 39 for a career-high 395 yards with two interceptions before departing in the fourth.
+Clemson finished with 612 yards offensively.

+"We've got a good group," Swinney said.
+"They're just going to get better.
+They've accepted the challenge.
+We've got three wins.
+That's where we wanted to be.
+We're a hungry team."

 Clemson took a 7-0 lead on its second possession with Lawrence methodically driving the Tigers 79 yards in just seven plays.
 He completed four passes for 54 yards, mixing in a 9-yard gain on a keeper and finishing it with a 16-yard strike into the end zone to Amari Rodgers with standout Orange safety Andre Cisco out of position.